 Ball State University manages a number of resources, collections and properties used for teaching and research in the wildlife biology and conservation concentration.
 Indiana is also home to several regional and state parks that provide great opportunities for birding, plant taxonomy, ecological research and more on field trips.

-- Ball State Herbarium Collection – This collection, located in the Cooper Science Building on the southwest end of campus, serves as a growing repository hundreds of samples of plant matter for research and analysis.
+- Don and Brenda Ruch Herbarium – This collection, located in the Foundational Sciences Building, serves as a growing repository 20,000+ of samples of plant matter for research and analysis.

-- Rinard Orchid Greenhouse – This on-campus greenhouse houses nearly 2,000 orchids and tropical fruit-bearing plants, making Ball State University the home of the largest university-based orchid collection in the United States.
+- Rinard Orchid Greenhouse – This on-campus greenhouse houses nearly 2,000 orchids and tropical fruit-bearing plants, and tropical animals making Ball State University the home of the largest university-based orchid collection in the United States.

 - Christy Woods and the Teaching and Research Greenhouse – This 17-acre area is located on the southwest end of campus to give students hands-on experience studying, testing and growing local and exotic flora.